Drain Opener Danger: Man sends out a warning after accident lands him in the hospital

 "If a clog is that bad, call a plumber because this is going to cost a lot more than a plumber would," he said.

-Page underwent a skin graph and is going to be in the hospital for at least 5 more days.
+Page underwent a skin graft and is going to be in the hospital for at least 5 more days.

 A nurse told News 4 this type of burn has happened before, but it doesn't happen every day.